irwalker/otb/Readme.md

-# On the beach code challenge - IW
+# On The Beach Code Challenge - IW

-My code challenge for on the beach
+My code challenge for On The Beach

 ## Requirements
 You must have the following installed for this to work: